-Interest Rate in Morocco averaged 3.74 percent from 1995 until 2019, reaching an all time high of 7 percent in August of 1995 and a record low of 2.25 percent in March of 2016.
-This page provides the latest reported value for - Morocco Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Bank Al-Maghrib
+Interest Rate in Morocco averaged 3.71 percent from 1995 until 2020, reaching an all time high of 7 percent in August of 1995 and a record low of 1.50 percent in June of 2020.
+This page provides the latest reported value for - Morocco Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Morocco Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Bank Al-Maghrib

-Interest Rate in Morocco is expected to be 2.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Morocco to stand at 2.00 in 12 months time.
-In the long-term, the Morocco Interest Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Interest Rate in Morocco is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Morocco to stand at 1.50 in 12 months time.
+In the long-term, the Morocco Interest Rate is projected to trend around 1.50 percent in 2021 and 2.00 percent in 2022, according to our econometric models.